victordmitrievny/vgs_stripe_demo/README.md

    ngrok config add-authtoken "your ngrok auth token" ngrok http "your apps port number"
    ```
+6. Confirm that both _server.py_ and your ngrok are running and configured correctly

 _**To set up your VGS configurations:**_ <br>